Jack-Q/blog/source/_posts/2017-02-24-javaee-training-note-day-05.md

 Bootstrap use html class list to apply styles to element.
-Since the class list can be consisted of multiple entries, the final style of an element is the componded of each CSS rule list.
+Since the class list can be consisted of multiple entries, the final style of an element is the compounded of each CSS rule list.

 Another widely used pattern in Bootstrap is using class to enable effects and using `data-*` attributes to configure that.
 Some components require some more